sebmellen/micro.blog/content/posts/2021/Mar/to-be-a-wanderer.md

 What keeps you nonstop wandering
 Is you think you've got to be a thing

-Sit down, reflect a little while
+Sit down and think a little while
 Do you recognize your smile?
 To love yourself, you've got to train
 That's you right there, shining plain

-And think in morning light how good
+Think in morning light how good
 It is to wander through the wood
 How nice it is to feel the stares
-Of girls with long-grown, colored hairs
+Of girls with long-grown colored hairs

 How breathing brings a kind of joy
 The kind in every happy boy
-So freely, untaxed, drink the air
+To freely, untaxed, drink the air
 And blow away your dark despair

 You'll find the world loves you, too